WebstepSweden/e2e-test-demo/README.md

 # Example of E2E Tests with Docker Compose

+## How to Run

+- To start the services run `docker compose up` or `sh start-docker-environment.sh`.
+You can then access the frontent in your browser on `http://localhost:30002` and log in with username `testuser` and password `test123`.
+- To run the E2E test in Docker Compose run `sh run-tests-in-docker.sh`.
+- To run the tests locally with the test UI, run `cd tests && yarn start`.

 ## The Example Application

 In this repo you will find a simple crypto currency tracker application, consisting of 2 services.
 A frontend and a backend.